uzh-rpg/agile_flight/README.md

 cd agile_flight
 ```

 Run the `setup_ros.bash` in the main folder of this repository, it will ask for sudo permissions.
+Then build the packages.

 ```bash
 ./setup_ros.bash